About the Project

 All States

 - Many states have or are considering adoption of a prescription drug affordability board (PDAB).
 Their goal is to allow the state to review and evaluate the reimbursement rate and/or coverage for pharmaceuticals.
 Most have fairly broad parameters of how they can assess a drug’s value, and specifically permit the state to rely on third-party research or contract directly with a third-party for the purpose of fulfilling its duties.
 The PDAB landscape has changed and evolved rapidly.
-This landscape analysis gives updates on PDABs and their potential to rely on discriminatory value assessments as of May 22, 2024.
+This landscape analysis gives updates on PDABs and their potential to rely on discriminatory value assessments as of March 11, 2025.

 Colorado